tannuiscoding/FocusFork/README.md

 # 🌟 FocusFork

-> **A cosmic hub for programming language development collaboration**
+> **A cosmic hub for development collaboration**

-FocusFork is an AI-powered platform that helps developers discover, summarize, and contribute to programming language development projects across GitHub repositories.
+FocusFork is an AI-powered platform that helps developers discover, summarize, and contribute to development projects across GitHub repositories.

 ## ✨ Current Features